EcoEvoGenomics/phasing_pipeline/README.md

 ## Introduction

 Welcome to the readme and userguide for the Evolutionary and Ecological Genetics Group **statistical phasing pipeline**.
-This is a simple nextflow workflow management script that will quickly and efficiently phase variants across genome windows and then concatenate these windows into full phased, per chromosome vcfa,
+This is a simple nextflow workflow management script that will quickly and efficiently phase variants across genome windows.
+A second script will then concatenate these windows into full phased, per chromosome vcfa,

 As with our [variant calling pipeline](https://github.com/markravinet/genotyping_pipeline), the scripts are designed to be used with minimal.
 The idea is once again to simplify the process of the busy work of population genomics to allow end-users to focus more on the interesting analyses a phased dataset might provide - i.e. haplotype based selective sweep statistics or ancestry analyses.

 That does not mean this pipeline should be used as a [black box](https://en.wikipedia.org/wiki/Black_box).
 It is well worth learning a bit about [how statistical phasing works](https://en.wikipedia.org/wiki/Haplotype_estimation) and the way [you might run it *without* this pipeline](https://speciationgenomics.github.io/phasing/).

-The pipeline operates with a single script - `phasing.nf`.
-It is based on [shapeit5](https://odelaneau.github.io/shapeit5/) a fast, [accurate and efficient phasing program for large datasets](https://www.nature.com/articles/s41588-023-01415-w).
+The pipeline operates with two scripts - `phasing.nf` and `ligate.nf`.
+These are based on [shapeit5](https://odelaneau.github.io/shapeit5/) a fast, [accurate and efficient phasing program for large datasets](https://www.nature.com/articles/s41588-023-01415-w).
 This readme also includes an example script (`run_phasing_pipeline_saga.slurm`) for running the pipeline on the Sigma2 Saga supercomputer in Norway.

 **NB The pipeline is designed to work alongside our [variant calling pipeline](https://github.com/markravinet/genotyping_pipeline)**.
 However, in principle it should work with out issue with any variant set called by other means.
 If you have installed and ran the variant calling pipeline, you can skip the majority of these installation instructions with the exception of **`configuring the conda environment`**